AREA 51 TOP 10 FACTS

 Groom Lake is a salt flat in Nevada used for runways of the Nellis Bombing Range Test Site airport (KXTA) on the north of the Area 51 USAF military installation.
 The lake at 4,409 ft (1,344 m) elevation is approximately 3.7 miles (6.0 km) from north to south and 3 miles (4.8 km) from east to west at its widest point.
 Located within the namesake Groom Lake Valley portion of the Tonopah Basin, the lake is 25 mi (40 km) south of Rachel, Nevada.
 The origin of the Area 51 name is unclear.
 The most accepted comes from a grid numbering system of the area by the Atomic Energy Commission (AEC); while Area 51 isn't part of this system, it is adjacent to Area 15.
 Another explanation is that 51 was used because it was unlikely that the AEC would use the number.

-project, the flight test and pilot training programs could not be
+the project, the flight test and pilot training programs could

-conducted at Edwards Air Force Base or Lockheed's Palmdale
+not be conducted at Edwards Air Force Base or Lockheed's

-facility.
-A search for a suitable testing site for the U-2 was
+Palmdale facility.
+A search for a suitable testing site for the

-conducted under the same extreme security as the rest of the
+U-2 was conducted under the same extreme security as the

 He notified Lockheed, who sent an inspection team out to